Market Report: T2 China

 Upon arrival in each city, you’ll kick off with a welcome reception and rub shoulders with student recruitment agency owners and senior decision makers; people who have the authority to engage in new agreements or cement existing relationships.
 These local agents have been screened and referenced checked by BMI to ensure they meet ethical standards and are genuinely looking to create partnerships with secondary schools, language schools and higher education institutions overseas.

-BMI escorts approximately 30 institutions to two Tier 2 cities on each roadshow, introducing you to dozens of agents along the way.
-You hold 13 prearranged meetings in each city (for a total of 26 meetings on each tour), and have ample time for networking with all attending agents through the cocktail receptions, breakfast, networking lunch and coffee breaks.
+BMI escorts approximately 30 institutions to several Tier 2 cities on each roadshow, introducing you to dozens of agents along the way.
+You hold 13 prearranged meetings in each city, and have ample time for networking with all attending agents through the cocktail receptions, breakfast, networking lunch and coffee breaks.

 On your second day in each Tier 2 city, BMI will escort you to three prestigious international schools where you will participate in mini-fairs on campus, giving you access to students who are hungry for global opportunities and able to continue their studies overseas – both financially and academically.